 The name Florisma is a combination of the words ‘flourish’ and ‘melisma’ which suit the ensemble’s creative and joyful approach to high baroque repertoire, which is their usual fare.
 The four all graduated with distinctions in performance and after a period of time busily building freelance careers post-music-college, came back together to launch a new programme and record their first disc, Handel’s Neun Deutsche Arien, with Convivium Records.
 This disc has been described as “engaging and colourful” in a 5 star review from Robert Hugill, as well as “a lovely recording: beautifully sung” by renowned counter tenor James Bowman.

-Florisma are planning a series of concerts to promote the disc, as well as aiming to build their reputation o the UK chamber music circuit.
-They are currently performing a pleasure gardens themed programme entitled “A Secret Garden” which takes audiences on a virtual journey through the Vauxhall gardens through song, instrumental music and readings.
+Florisma are planning a series of concerts to promote the disc, including an exploration into outdoor performances, especially of their pleasure gardens repertoire.
+They are currently performing a programme on this theme, entitled “A Secret Garden” which takes audiences on a virtual journey through the Vauxhall gardens using song, instrumental music and readings.
+They also offer programmes of wider raging repertoire.

 Florisma can be contacted by emailing: email@example.com, via their facebook page: facebook.com/florismabaroque or by emailing Penelope at: firstname.lastname@example.org